-Click here to download these illustrations and slideshow.
-Be selective.
 Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
 Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 - What was the name of the place where Adam and Eve lived?
 The Garden of Eden

 - What was the one rule in the Garden of Eden?
 Do not eat from the tree in the middle of the garden.

 - Who told Eve that she should eat from the tree?
 Satan (in the form of a snake)

 - What did Eve do after she ate the fruit?
 Gave some to Adam.